livecode/livecode/extensions/widgets/clock/docs/guide/guide.md

 ![Clock widget](images/clock.png)

 ## Creating a Clock
-A Clock widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:
+A clock widget can be created by dragging it out from the Tools Palette, where it appears with the following icon:

 <svg viewBox="0 0 70 70" style="display:block;margin:auto" width="auto" height="50">